-Ready for ‘Squid Game’ season two?
-Creator says it’s coming
+Ready for ‘Squid Game’ Season 2?
+Creator says it’s coming.

 Attending a special screening of the show in Hollywood, creator and director Hwang said the global attention garnered meant “I almost feel like you leave us no choice,” in making a second installment.
 “There’s been so much pressure, so much demand and so much love for a second season,” he added.

-Stars of the show were also at the red carpet event and spoke of their surprise at being recognized by fans in the United States and their desire to be asked to make movies in Hollywood.
+Stars of the show were also at the red carpet event and spoke of their surprise at being recognized by fans in the United States and of their desire to be asked to make movies in Hollywood.